trampgeek/moodle-filter_ace_inline/README.md

     graphical output and images can be displayed, too.
 By adding additional html elements and linking the \<pre> element to them, the author can allow users to enter standard input to the run and even upload files.

+ 3. The Tiny Editor (new TinyMCE) from Moodle 4.1 uses Prism in-editor highlighting and allows more simplistic code editing in the format of a pop-up.
+    HTML \<pre> elements will automatically be assigned a class of 'language-*'.
+    Two methods can be implemented to incorporate

 It should be noted that the 'interactive' elements are interactive only in the sense that the user can edit and run them; the user cannot interact with the